dnulnets/haccessibility/backend/README.md

 A basic geographical location in this prototype contains a unique name, a description, its geodetic position (in WGS84), the level of accessability (1-5), what source (Manual, Automatic) that sets the state of the location (Unknown, Online, Offline).

-More information is supposed to be added to the location based on the type of location, such as store, restaurant, public space, etc. (**Not done yet**)
+More information is supposed to be added to the location based on the type of location, such as store, restaurant, public space, etc.

 ## REST interface
 The REST interface is located at **/api** and content type is **application/json**.